About CCASN

 Susan Tidyman

-State and Regional Coordinator
+State and Regional Advisor

 Susan Tidyman’s extensive experience supporting the development of high-school career academies and small learning communities informs her work as our national and state liaison.
 She coordinates a cadre of California Partnership Academy (CPA) teacher-leaders using Human Centered Design Thinking to help other academies improve their programs and ensure student success, especially with underserved populations.
 Her goal is to have a deeper knowledge and understanding of equity and ways to effectively put it at the center of her work.
 Susan holds a B.A. and M.S. from the University of Montana; she also has secondary and community college teaching credentials. sctidyman@berkeley.edu